verbb/formie/packages/docs/web-components/index.md

 - **Imperative** `document.createElement('formie-form')` and set properties
 - **`createFormieClient()`** when you need the full browser client without the `formie-form` wrapper

-Those are the same server-rendered browser behavior, not different products.
+Those are the same server-rendered browser behaviour, not different products.

 Start with [Server-rendered](/web-components/server-rendered/overview).

-## Client-rendered Forms
+## Client-Rendered Forms

 Use client-rendered forms when: